Ar Rumaylah Southwest Air Base: January 17, 1991

-At around 9:30AM on January 17, 1991 (the first day of Operation Desert Storm), an 8 ship formation of R.A.F.
+At around 9:30AM on January 17, 1991 (the first day of Operation Desert Storm), a four ship formation of R.A.F.
 GR.1 Tornados flying from Tabuk Airfield in Saudi Arabia, attacked Ar Rumaylah Southwest in the first Tornado daylight strike of the war.
 They each carried eight 1,000 Ib bombs to attack the HASs in a toss delivery attack.
 The attack occurred in conjunction with a US Marines Corps SEAD package of 24 F/A-18 Hornets and 2 EA-6B Prowlers which were attacking SA-6s to the east of the Ar Rumaylah.

-During the attack, only 2 aircraft (The lead and No.4 aircraft) were able to drop their bombs, in this case, on the southern HAS site, flying at 600 kts.
+During the attack, only two aircraft (The lead and No. 4 aircraft) were able to drop their bombs, in this case, on the southern HAS site, flying at 600 kts.
 They also encountered heavy AAA fire during the toss attack.
-After the attack, the No.2 aircraft (ZD791), crewed by Flt Lt.
+After the attack, the No. 2 aircraft (ZD791), crewed by Flt Lt.
 John Peters and Flt Lt.
 John Nichol, were hit by an SA-16 IR SAM and were able to eject from their stricken jet.
-They were then captured and became P.O.W.s.
+They were then captured as POWs.
 The lead aircraft was also locked on by Roland and SA-8 missile launchers.